Quentin2050267/Assignment_3_Group_3/README.md

 ---

 ### Order Book State
-- After each order submission, print the updated order book showing the top buy and sell orders (1%).
+- Implement the function to print the full order book for both bid ask price levels with aggregated size for each level.
+(1.5%)
-- Implement a method to print the full order book for both bid and ask price levels with aggregated size for each level (2%).
+- Show the order book state after 5th order, 20th order, and last order.
+(1.5%)

 ### Trade Log
 - Record the details of all trades matched with all the necessary information (2%).